dorotawejdman/BurgerBar-Website/README.md

 # BurgerBar-Website
-Project of Burger Bar website is based on html, css and bootstrap.
+Project of Burger Bar website is based on **html, css and bootstrap**.
 I work on it to get expirience and more practise in frontend development.

+It contains
-It contains Home page with impressive photo corousel, responsive Menu and Bars locations, Newsletter form.
+* Home page with impressive photo corousel,
+* responsive Menu,
+* Bars locations,
+* Newsletter form.

-You can check this out via this link -> https://berry-burgers.netlify.app/
+**You can check this out here ---->>>> [Berry Burgers](https://berry-burgers.netlify.app/)**